-Uncle Tom was the oldest son in my dad’s family and he inherited the cottage.
+Uncle Tom was one of my my dad’s older brothers and he inherited the cottage.
 There was no work to be had in the country and my father needed to earn a living so at the age of 16/17 he sold his bike and with the money from it he travelled to England to look for work.
 I don’t know if this was planned or done on the spur of the moment but I do know his poor mother knew nothing about it until he wrote to her from England!
 Can you imagine that?
 She must have been frantic.

 In this picture are, front row, Maureen, Ken, me, Jean is standing behind Ken.
 The other three people were neighbours.
 Don’t we all look happy?
 That’s because we were.